Updated: Jan 9

 Rather than asking ourselves and each other ‘Are you lonely?’ and engaging with the stigma of being a failed human that comes with such an admission, we can ask ourselves ‘Do I need more authentic connection in my life?’
 We can ask this safer question to each other.

-Few of us will ever say that we don’t need more authentic connection in our lives and reframing the issue will help us take an enormous step in the direction of de-stigmatising loneliness and promoting authentic connection for gay men globally.
+Few of us will ever say that we don’t need more authentic connection in our lives and reframing the issue will help us take an enormous step in the direction of de-stigmatising gay loneliness and promoting authentic connection for you and all gay and queer men globally.